 Note that the target was set to be reached by 2020.

-A. Plant genetic resources
+A. Plant and animal genetic resources

 Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries